 Delivery Point(s) – Those existing location(s) on Gatherer’s System identified in the Transaction or Confirmation at which Gatherer will deliver Customer's Gas.

-Fixed Daily Quantity – Shall mean ___________________ MMBtu of Gas Per Day.

 Force Majeure – Shall have the meaning set forth in Article XII.

 Gas – Any mixture of hydrocarbons or of hydrocarbons and non-combustible gases, existing in a gaseous state, consisting essentially of methane.